Sample Chapters from

 Llew nodded, though it looked like she was holding back tears.

-“I ain’t gonna lie … ” He put his hand on her knee, rubbed his thumb over it.
-Some sort of attempt at comfort.
+“I ain’t gonna lie…” He tried a comforting hand on her knee.
 “Braph would’ve found you eventually, whether you left Cheer or not.
 I’m real glad you found us.
-And I wanted you to know I think … ” Gods, this was hard.
+And I wanted you to know I think…” Gods, this was hard.
 “I think you’re special.
-And I hope … I hope you can make a new home with me.”
+And I hope… I hope you can make a new home with me.”
 He didn’t say ‘In Aldia’.
 One step at a time.
-Aldia was a long ways from Cheer.
-A long ways inside Quaver.
+Aldia was a long way from Cheer.
+Deep inside Quaver.

 “Well, what choice do I have?”